decisionrules/decisionrulespy/README.md

 # DecisionRulespy

-Simple python library that allows you to easily connect to [Decisionrules.io](https://decisionrules.io) from your python application.
+Simple async python library that allows you to easily connect to [Decisionrules.io](https://decisionrules.io) from your python application.

 # Where do i get api key?

 You can create your API key here: https://app.decisionrules.io/api-keys

-# Supported kwargs
+# Arguments

-- ruleId: string
-- api_key: string
-- input_data: dics
-- version: string
-- geoloc: string
+* apiKey - apikey (string)
+* GeoLocation - enum of possible [geoLocations](https://docs.decisionrules.io/docs/api/geo-location) (optional argument)
+* ruleId - id of the rule from dashboard (string)
+* data - request object.
+Omit data object. f.e {data:{myreq: something}} - WRONG, {myreq: something} - GOOD
+* SolverStrategy - enum of possible [solver strategies](https://docs.decisionrules.io/docs/other/execution-strategy)
+* version - version of the rule. optional argument

-Version and Geo location are optional parameters.
-If you left out version then you will automaticaly get result of your latest version deployed on DecisionRules dashboard.
+If you omit version then you will automaticaly get result of your latest version deployed on DecisionRules dashboard.

-If you omit geo location your request will be computed on EU1 (Ireland).
+If you omit geo location your request will be computed on default server in Europe.

-We offer these values:
+We offer these geoLocs:

 - eu1: Ireland
 - eu2: Sweden